10 Push Notification Best Practices for eCommerce Brands

 - Preferences: offer users the option to customize their push notification experience.

-With MobiLoud apps, your app users will have access to a set of push preferences.
+With MobiLoud apps, your app users will be able to customize their push preferences.
 They can explicitly state which notifications they’re interested in, and give you the permissions you need to fire away.

 Following these steps for transparent opt-in and opt-out processes not only ensures compliance with privacy laws but also fosters a positive relationship with customers, who appreciate the respect for their privacy and choices.